Alexia: Labor Omnia Vincit: Reception

 In a review, Cinemagavia gave the series a 70% overall, writing that its editing and narrative structure worked well for the sports documentary genre and for telling Putellas' story, adding that it is essential viewing in understanding her importance in Spanish football.
+Defector also reviewed it positively; agreeing that some moments show "how peerless Putellas is", reviewer Emile Avanessian instead found that its strength was in subverting the sports documentary genre by predominantly focusing on failure and setbacks without a triumphant ending.
+Avanessian wrote that the documentary provided "illuminating" insight uncommon to the genre, and that it was beneficial to Putellas and women's sports for allowing "the much sadder story" to be told.

 For the week to 3 December 2022, the show was in the top ten most popular on Prime Video España, as it also was the following week.
 Mundo Deportivo wrote that the series was a success and, along with other documentaries about female footballers set to be released shortly afterwards, "confirmed women's football as a real goldmine" in terms of making popular shows.

-Though the series did not cover the rupturing of the Spain women's national team in September 2022, it features a much-discussed moment of Putellas in April 2022, expressing futility towards going to the Euro and her view that Spain does not provide its women's team with as much support as other countries, making them not real contenders for international titles.
+Though the series did not cover the rupturing of the Spain women's national team in September 2022, it features a much-discussed moment of Putellas in April 2022, expressing futility towards going to the European Championship and her view that Spain does not provide its women's team with as much support as other countries, making them not real contenders for international titles.

+In 2023, the series is nominated for the International Emmy Award for Best Sports Documentary, the only Spanish nominee at the 51st International Emmy Awards.